XamanSoft/CPP-SystemRT/README.md

 # CPP-SystemRT

-The aim of this project is to create a Multiplataform System Runtime Library for Windows and Linux in C++.
+The aim of this project is to create a Multiplatform System Runtime Library for Windows and Linux in C++.

 ## Library Support